aws/sagemaker-huggingface-inference-toolkit/CONTRIBUTING.md

-# How to contribute to transformers?
+# how to contribute to huggingface inference toolkit?

 Everyone is welcome to contribute, and we value everybody's contribution.
 Code is thus not the only way to help the community.
 Answering questions, helping